 When you open your Citibank Plus Transaction account, there is a daily limit imposed on your debit card.
 However, you can change this to any amount you like by contacting Citibank directly.

 This account doesn’t charge international transaction fees, although keep in mind that some sites such as easyJet will come with surcharges and booking fees.
-The easyJet website currently states there’s a 11 pound administration fee for new bookings, and a surcharge when using a Visa or MasterCard of 2.0%.
+The easyJet website currently states there’s a 11 pound administration fee for new bookings, and a surcharge when using a Debit Mastercard of 2.0%.

 You can withdraw a maximum of $3000 per day using this card, and can increase this limit by calling Citibank.

 Unfortunately I can’t give personal advice regarding what specific options you should take overseas, but generally speaking the combination of a credit card and transaction/prepaid travel card is one which gives an excellent combination of security, backup options and flexibility while travelling.

 Unfortunately I can’t recommend one product specifically for your travels, but if you want to use your own money a debit/prepaid travel card can be a great choice for travelling.
 Furthermore, the Citibank Plus doesn’t charge international ATM or conversion fees.

 There are no international ATM fees when using the Citibank Plus account, although there might be ATM owner fees depending on which ATM is used.

 You can open a Citibank Plus Transaction account in Thailand, but if there’s a problem during your identification verification process you’ll need to be able to present your documents in a Citibank branch in Australia.